 ANNA: This is really one of my favorite CLAMP series despite the lack of ending.

-MELINDA: I’m actually really looking forward to this, even though I’ve already read the not!ending.
+MJ: I’m actually really looking forward to this, even though I’ve already read the not!ending.
 These lovely editions really have given me a new appreciation for the series.

 SEAN: Besides EXCEL SAGA!, what else interests you here?

 I don’t intend to pick up any of DMP’s releases this week, but it is good to see them back in print.
 They seem to license BL closer to my taste than Sublime does.

 I will be picking up that last X omnibus and the new No. 6.
 I’m curious to see how well Magi does here.
 It’s not something that I’m interested in personally, but it looks like a great title for a slightly younger demographic than most of the shounen that’s been selling well stateside.

 “MELINDA: I hated the first volume of this series and then loved the second.
 I’ve been warned off later volumes of the series by fans who know my tastes, but I’m still glad to see it returning to print.”